lewi0622/lewi0622.github.io/_posts/2024-03-23-Vpype-Grid-Colors.md

 ---
-title: "Post: Vpype Grid Colors"
+title: "Vpype Grid Colors"
 categories:
   - Blog
 tags:
   - Vpype
 ---

 # Vpype Grid
 I ran into an issue when implementing the [Grid](https://vpype.readthedocs.io/en/latest/reference.html#grid) command in [Vpype](https://github.com/abey79/vpype).
 When pulling in multiple files, it would often place them onto the same layers, thereby overwriting whatever color was assigned to that layer.
 In multi-color plots, this was a problem!